The 8 Best Seafood Restaurants in Waikiki (2026): Fresh Fish, Poke & Oceanfront Dining

 • Best quick fresh fish plate: Paia Fish Market Waikiki

-• Best for mixed groups (seafood + non-seafood eaters): Roy’s Waikiki
+• Best for mixed groups: Roy’s Waikiki

-If you could design the ideal Waikiki seafood dinner, it would look a lot like Hula Grill.
-Sitting right along the beach inside the Outrigger on the Beach, it’s casual, lively, and absolutely dripping in that “this is why we came to Hawaii” energy.
-The Diamond Head view doesn’t hurt, either.
+If you could design the perfect Waikiki seafood dinner from scratch, it would look a lot like Hula Grill.
+Perched right on the beach at the Outrigger Waikiki Beach Resort — just above Duke’s, with what they claim is the best Diamond Head sightline in Waikiki — it’s casual, lively, and packed with that “this is exactly why we came to Hawaii” energy.
+We’ve taken first-timers here more times than we can count, and the reaction when the food arrives never gets old.

-We’ve taken first-timers here and watched their faces when the food arrived.
-The oysters come topped with a jalapeño jam that has just the right kick.
-The poke tacos are fresh and bright.
-The fresh catch specials rotate with whatever’s local and in season—when they’re running mahi-mahi or swordfish, order it.
+The oysters come topped with a jalapeño jam that has just the right amount of kick.
+Poke tacos are fresh and bright.
+Fresh catch specials rotate with what’s local and in season — when they’re running mahi-mahi or ono, order it without overthinking.
+The fish and chips is also a solid pick for anyone in your group who freezes up at a seafood menu.

 3. Azure Restaurant — Best Upscale Seafood Restaurant in Waikiki